 • Valid government-issued ID

-To open a checking account with banks like Wells Fargo, Bank of America, U.S. Bank, Chase or Capital One, a deposit account with a credit union, or even mobile banking apps like Greenlight, you will need to supply a handful of important pieces of documentation.
+To open an account with banks like Wells Fargo, Bank of America, U.S. Bank, or Capital One, a deposit account with a credit union, or even mobile banking apps like Greenlight, you will need to supply a handful of important pieces of documentation.

 Afterward, your kid can start making deposits into these joint accounts, working toward financial goals, using a paired ATM card and managing their money.